petersaunders/MLforDA/DecisionTrees/decisionTrees.md

 If their glucose level is below 165.3 then further split is done on the `age` variable at a threshold of 23.4.
 If the individual is below 23.4 they are predicted not to have diabetes, and otherwise predicted to have diabetes.
 The negative prediction is correct in 95% of the training cases and the positive prediction 59%.

-The overall error rates are summarised in the confusion matrix:
+The error rates are summarised in the confusion matrix:

 ![Confusion Matrix](images/confusion.png?raw=true)

+The overall error rate was 19.9%, sensitivity was 0.84 and specificity 0.72.